 url value is the destination where the new website is available locally.
 The

 credentials-file value can be copied from the output of the last command where you created the Tunnel.

 url: http://localhost:1313tunnel: 5157d321-5933-4b30-938b-d889ca87e11bcredentials-file: /Users/username/.cloudflared/5157d321-5933-4b30-938b-d889ca87e11b.json

 Run Cloudflare Tunnel

-At this point, you have created and configured your Argo Tunnel connection.
-You can now Tunnel.
-Running it will create connections to Cloudflare's edge.
+At this point, you have created and configured your Cloudflare Tunnel connection.
+You can now .
+Running the Tunnel will create connections to Cloudflare’s edge.
 Those connections will not respond to traffic, yet.
-You'll add DNS records in the next step to share the resource across the Internet.
+You’ll add DNS records in the next step to share the resource across the Internet.

 $ cloudflared tunnel run